lucidworks/mlockall-agent/README.txt

 To run a java application with this agent enabled:

- 0) ensure that your system supports mlock and that the effective user of your java process has a sufficient ulimit for "max locked memory" (ie: "ulimit -l")
+ 0) Ensure that your system supports mlock and that the effective user of your java process has a sufficient ulimit for "max locked memory" (ie: "ulimit -l")
- 1) ensure that you configure the min heap size = the max heap size
+ 1) Ensure that you configure the min heap size = the max heap size
- 3) ensure that the "jna.jar" is either in the same directory as the mlockall-agent.jar, or is at the same path used when mlockall-agent.jar, was assembled. (see below)
+ 3) Ensure that the "jna.jar" is either in the same directory as the mlockall-agent.jar, or is at the same path used when mlockall-agent.jar, was assembled  (see below)
- 2) specify the path to the mlockall-agent.jar using the "-javaagent" command line switch.
+ 2) Specify the path to the mlockall-agent.jar using the "-javaagent" command line switch

 Example...